 Grilling, smoking, roasting, deep-frying… and four more food-safe methods to prepare turkey are featured in these printable, USDA fact sheets.

 How long can different foods be safely stored in the cupboard?
 In the refrigerator?
 In the freezer?
 Food will stay fresher and safer, and you will have less waste, when you follow the proper storage guidelines.
 Keep a copy of our Food Storage Chart handy in your kitchen.

-For information on Food Preservation, check out our Family Living Program’s Food Safety and Preservation webpage.
+For information on Food Preservation, check out our Human Development and Relationship’s Food Safety and Preservation webpage.

 Questions or Concerns?
 Contact the Nutrition Education Staff